ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ### Viewing share bindings of a file share from the CLI
 {: #fs-view-share-bindings-cli}

-[New]{: tag-new} To view the accessor share bindings that are linked to an origin share from the CLI, use the `ibmcloud is share-accesssor-bindings` command.
+To view the accessor share bindings that are linked to an origin share from the CLI, use the `ibmcloud is share-accesssor-bindings` command.
 See the following example.

 ```sh
 $ ibmcloud is share-accessor-bindings my-origin-share